raul-catalano/sou-lab-cni/README.md

 # sou-lab-cni (WIP)

-Deploy HaProxy, Prometheus and Grafana in containerized environment (docker).
+Deploy HAProxy, Prometheus and Grafana in containerized environment (docker).
 HaProxy will operate as SSL termination and reverse proxy for Prometheus and Grafana.

 ## Requirements